50 Questions You Must Ask to Evaluate the Quality of Your Website

 - The self-cannibalization of the SERPs (where multiple versions of that URL are competing for results).

-- Inefficient crawling when search engines spend even more time crawling the exact same content every time.
+- Inefficient crawling when search engines spend even more time crawling the same content every time.

-To fix canonicalization issues is to use one URL for all public facing content on each URL on the site.
+To fix canonicalization issues, use one URL for all public-facing content on each URL on the site.

 The preferred solution is to use 301 redirects to redirect all non-canonical versions of URLs to the canonical version.